nuxeo/nuxeo-drive/DEVELOPERS.rst

 server will timeout on some of them: you might need to re-run this command several times to get it all installed.

-Then install QT and PyQt for graphical user interface (see below).
+Then install Qt and PyQt for graphical user interface (see below).

 Nuxeo Drive Client under Windows